Euphoria Morning

 Euphoria Mourning (originally titled Euphoria Morning) is the first solo studio album by American musician Chris Cornell.
-It was released through Interscope Records on September 21, 1999, and Cornell embarked on a tour in support of the album in 2000.
+It was released through A&M Records on September 21, 1999, and Cornell embarked on a tour in support of the album in 2000.
 Cornell's only album from between the dissolution of Soundgarden and the formation of Audioslave, it did not sell as well as much of his work with those groups, though it did sell over 75,000 copies in its first week of release and has gone on to sell over 393,000 copies in the U.S. The album was well-received critically, and its lead single, "Can't Change Me", was nominated for Best Male Rock Vocal Performance at the 42nd Annual Grammy Awards.

 On August 14, 2015, Euphoria Morning was re-released on CD and vinyl with the modified title Euphoria Mourning, which Cornell stated in a press release is what he had originally intended to call the album.